-Once you have installed your Affordable Fuel Injection system you will enjoy the modern technology of fuel injection for years to come.
-You will benefit from a low maintenance system that provides good drivability and adjusts for towing, altitude and other normal drive situations.
-The greatest advantage to EFI is dependability and drivability.
+Once you have installed your Affordable Fuel Injection harness you will enjoy the modern technology of fuel injection system for years to come.
+You will enjoy a low maintenance system that provides good drivability and adjusts for towing, altitude, severe angles, off roading and other normal drive situations.
+The biggest advantage of EFI is dependability and drivability.
 EFI for the most part is relatively maintenance free once installed and working properly.
-The sensors are robust and provide for many hours of maintenance free operation.
+The sensors are robust and provide for many miles of maintenance free operation.
 EFI also provides seamless drivability.
-The system supports all of your engine functions whether it is -20 deg.
-Or 100 deg, at sea level or 5,000 ft.
+The system takes care of all of your engine functions whether it is -20 deg.
+Or 100 deg, at sea level or climbing Pikes Peak There is no stalling and waiting for the choke to come off for most stock and slightly modified engines.
+Drivability is in most cases a given and allows for good response and power in all driving conditions.